kite-sdk/kite-examples/dataset-hbase/README.md

 mvn cdk:update-dataset
 ```

 This time it should succeed.
+Updating a dataset is an idempotent operation,
+so you can run it again without it having any further effect.
+This is useful when you
+want to make sure that you are using the latest version of the schema in your workspace.

 Recompile the code so that the generated `User` class has
 the new field, then run the `ReadUserDataset` program.
 It should show the new field,
 age, with its default value (0) for each entity.